RESPRiT/safe-visit/README.md

 However, for informational scripts, which retrieve information from mafia that is not blocked by other actions, having additional threads can be quite useful!

+## Limitations
+This script can intercept the start of a request to visit a URL, but once the request has been made, the script cannot prevent the response from being loaded by the browser.

+I don't know the exact behavior of this, but for certain links, such as visiting the Hall of Champions, where pages can take a long time to load (a few seconds), this _might_ mean that sometimes a script will clash with user navigation during the load time.
+This would only happen if the server refuses to send the response for the page if it detects that the player is not interuptable, **and I don't know if that's what it does.**

+This might not be a limitation, at all.